- It's a movie: Go! Princess Pretty Cure the Movie Go! Go!! Gorgeous Triple Feature!!! obviously for children, but I still greatly enjoyed it

 This year's baddies are scary-ish.
 (Hurrah!
 I approve.)
 They're menacing in the title sequence, while Close has shark teeth, a punk outfit and spikes all over his outfit.
 I admired Haruna's courage when she stood up to him (without even any PreCure powers).
 That had some emotional weight, for me.
 I also loved the scenes where she defended Yui's dream and protected the flower.

-In short: one of PreCure's stronger episodes.
+In short, it's one of PreCure's stronger episodes.
 This year's started well.
 I already admire Haruna, I'm going to love Yui and I've got Cure Scarlet to look forward to.
 I'm going to enjoy this.